 Elan Microelectronics Corporation (hereinafter referred to as the "Company") was incorporated on May 5, 1994, under the approval of Ministry of Economic Affair, Republic of China ("R.O.C.").
 The Company is located at the Hsinchu Science Park.
-The major business activities of the Company are the manufacture and sale of neural network and fuzzy processors, digital signal processors, 8-bit RISC micro-controllers, and integrated circuits for special use.
+The major business activities of the Company are the manufacture and sale of embedded microcontrollers and systems, digital signal processors, computer peripheral control integrated circuits and systems, fingerprint recognition devices, and credit card applications.
 The Company also offers research and development services with respect to the products presented above.
 The Company's common shares were listed on the Taiwan Stock Exchange (TWSE) on September 17, 2001.
 Pursuant to the resolution of the shareholders' meeting held on June 13, 2008, the Company acquired Elantech Devices Corp.
 (Elantech).
 The Company was the surviving company, and Elantech was dissolved in the merger effective from October 1, 2008.
 Elantech was incorporated on September 18, 2003 as a company limited by shares under the Company Act of the R.O.C..
 Elantech was located at Zhonghe District, New Taipei City.
 The major business activities of Elantech are the research, manufacture, and sale of wireless and wired communication equipment and electronic modules.
 Please refer to note (4)(b) for related information of the Group entities' main business activities.